mdbauer/new-site/content/publication/green-pledges/index.md

 title: "Corporate Green Pledges"
 authors: ["Michael D. Bauer", "Daniel Huber", "Eric A. Offner", "Ole Wilms"]
-date: 2025-10-24
+date: 2026-03-12
 featured: true
 publication_types: ["3"]

 # Publication name and optional abbreviated version.
-publication: "FRBSF Working Paper"
+publication: "FRBSF Working Paper.
+Revise-and-resubmit at *Review of Financial Studies*"

 # Abstract and optional shortened version.
-abstract: "We build a novel dataset of timestamped corporate decarbonization commitments---green pledges---for U.S. public firms by classifying news articles with a large language model and human validation.
-Firms that announce a green pledge tend to be larger and browner than other firms, both within and across industries.
-Announcements of green pledges significantly and persistently raise stock prices, consistent with a reduction in the carbon premium.
-Green pledges also predict a sizable decline in future carbon emissions and emission intensities.
-The effects on stock prices and emissions are strongest for firms in brown industries.
+abstract: "We build a novel dataset of timestamped corporate decarbonization commitments---green pledges---for U.S. public firms by classifying news articles with large language models and human validation.
+Firms announcing green pledges tend to be larger and browner than other firms, both within and across industries.
+Green pledges significantly raise stock prices, consistent with a reduction in the carbon premium, and predict sizable declines in future carbon emissions and emission intensities.
+These effects tend to be strongest for firms in brown industries.
 Green pledges thus appear credible, convey relevant new information to investors, and provide meaningful financial incentives to decarbonize."

 links:
 - name: PDF